Sometimes When it Rains

 In-Depth Analysis of “Sometimes When it Rains”

-The poem employs a free‑verse structure, meaning it does not adhere to a strict rhyme scheme or meter.
-This stylistic choice mirrors the natural flow of memory and reflection, allowing the poet to move freely between different experiences and emotions.
-The consistent repetition of “Sometimes when it rains” at the start of each stanza functions as a refrain, creating a unifying thread that ties the entire poem together.
+The poem employs a free verse structure, meaning it does not adhere to a strict rhyme scheme or meter.
+This choice allows the language to flow naturally, mirroring the organic and often unpredictable nature of memory itself.
+The consistent repetition of the phrase “Sometimes when it rains” at the beginning of each stanza functions as a powerful refrain.
+This refrain acts as a unifying thread, creating a rhythmic pattern that guides the reader through the poet’s evolving thoughts and emotions.
+Consider the opening:

 Sometimes when it rains